DFHack/dfhack/docs/Documentation.rst

 in-game.

 Note that since help text for external scripts and plugins is not rendered by Sphinx, it should be written in plain text.
-Any reStructuredText markup will not be processed.
+Any reStructuredText markup will not be processed and, if present, will be shown verbatim to the player (which is probably not what you want).

 For external scripts, the short description comes from a comment on the first line (the comment marker and extra whitespace is stripped).
 For Lua, this would look like: